Hello and welcome to Trainer Academy’s review for the ISSA Certified Personal Trainer Study Program.

 If you’re stuck during preparation, the support team is on hand to provide the necessary academic assistance.

 The business guide is also a game-changer.
 As mentioned, not many certifications touch on the business side of a career in fitness.

 ISSA Business and Career Support

-ISSA is also pretty smart with their desire to help accelerate the careers of their qualifying trainers.
+ISSA is also pretty smart with its desire to help accelerate the careers of its qualifying trainers.
 Something that isn’t a common fixture with most of the other big-name certs.

 The course text comes accompanied by a book called Fiscal Fitness, a guide on the ins and outs of running a fitness business.

 It helps you develop a fundamental idea of the strategies and business acumen required to succeed in the fitness game.